Industrial design right: United States

 U.S. design patents last fifteen years from the date of grant if filed on or after May 13, 2015 (fourteen years if filed before May 13, 2015) and cover the ornamental aspects of utilitarian objects.
 Objects that lack a use beyond that conferred by their appearance or the information they convey may be covered by copyright—a form of intellectual property of much longer duration that exists as soon as a qualifying work is created.
 In some circumstances, rights may also be acquired in trade dress, but trade dress protection is akin to trademark rights and requires that the design have source significance or "secondary meaning".
 It is useful only to prevent source misrepresentations; trade dress protection.

 Australia

 In Australia, design patent registration lasts for 5 years, with an option to be extended once for an additional 5 years.
 For the patent to be granted, a formalities exam is needed.
 If infringement action is to be taken, the design needs to become certified which involves a substantive examination.
 This process ensures that the design is truly unique and eligible for protection under Australian patent law.

 Duration of design rights

-Depending on the jurisdiction registered design rights have a duration between 15 and 50 years.
+Depending on the jurisdiction, registered design rights have a duration between 15 and 50 years.

 Members of the WIPO Hague system have to publish their maximum term of protection for design rights.
 These terms are presented in the table below.
-Some of the jurisdiction below are unions or collaborative office for design registration like the African Intellectual Property Organization, the European Union and the Benelux.
+Some of the jurisdictions below are unions or collaborative office for design registration like the African Intellectual Property Organization, the European Union and the Benelux.